NathanSlbg/COMP-IM-T3SC/README.md

 ```
 $ python main.py data=dcmall model.beta=1 noise=stripes
 ```

+The metrics used for
+### 2.3.
+Testing: dcmall dataset
+Since we've trained the model with a very noisy gaussian noise of $\sigma=55$, we want to test it using similar input dataset but with lower noise.
+Here are the inference for band-dependant gaussian noise with different values of $\sigma$.

 ## 3. Exploring complex noise on dcmall
 ### 3.1.
 Complex noises overview